elainechan/elainechan.github.io/src/pages/20190501-hobby-algorithmic-trading/index.md

 Wanna be a quant but don't have a PhD?
 Looking for a stimulating side hustle?
 Let's become a hobby algorithmic trader.

 ## General Observations
-- Everyone run towards the same thing, at the same time.
+- Everyone runs towards the same thing, at the same time.
 - When something is perceived as unavailable or is expected to become unavailable, people want it more and/or are willing to pay more for it.
 - Liquidity has always run away in a crisis (and probably will again).
 - Big data and the application of machine learning is an arms race.